Admissions - First Year

 Indigenous

 The Faculty of Law recognizes that First Nations, Métis, and Inuit Peoples are underrepresented within the legal profession and strongly encourages applications from Indigenous students.
-A minimum of three years of full-time (or equivalent, defined as 30 semestered courses) undergraduate university study is required.

 Affirmation Process

-Under Western University’s Policy 1.58 – Affirming Declarations of Indigenous Citizenship or Membership, Indigenous applicants are required to submit a declaration of Indigenous citizenship or membership to Western’s Office of Indigenous Initiatives by providing: (1) two documents demonstrating proof of citizenship or membership to the Indigenous Nation claiming them, and (2) a statement of relational positionality.
+Under Western University’s Policy 1.58 – Affirming Declarations of Indigenous Citizenship or Membership, you are required to submit a declaration of Indigenous citizenship or membership to Western’s Office of Indigenous Initiatives by providing: (1) two documents demonstrating proof of citizenship or membership to the Indigenous Nation claiming you, and (2) a statement of relational positionality.
 Your submission is processed through this website and should be completed when you apply to Western Law.
 This is separate from – and in addition to – the application you will submit through the Ontario Law School Application Service (OLSAS).

 Once you have submitted your declaration and supporting documents, the Office of Indigenous Initiatives will review your submission and provide the Faculty of Law with its decision.
 When your application is complete it will be reviewed by the Admissions Committee.